-Artist doing performances, installations, objects and collages.
-He lives and works in Brussels and Kraków.
-Born in 1979.
+Marcin Dudek is an artist who creates performances, installations, objects, and collages.
+He was born in 1979 and lives and works in Brussels and Kraków.

-In his artistic practice, he mostly creates situations based on the confrontation between the world of violence and the world of art.
-To do this, he often invokes the history of stadium events, and also events of his own life back from when he was a football fan club member.
+In his artistic practice, he mostly creates situations based on a confrontation between the world of violence and the world of art.
+To do this, he often invokes the history of events at sporting stadiums and events in his own life back from when he was a member of a football fan club.
 Dudek does so in order to deconstruct the recreated memories in a gallery space.
-The space intended for art object exhibition and initiating artistic actions becomes a place, in which the artist’s personal experiences clash with the universal issues of mob psychology, architecture and the society of the spectacle.
+The space intended for art object exhibition and initiating artistic actions becomes a place in which the artist’s personal experiences clash with the universal issues of mob psychology, architecture, and the society of such a spectacle.

 Performance and initiating situations which draw on his personal experience from the adolescent football fan years is one of Dudek’s artistic practices.
-At the turn of the 1990s, when Dudek was a member of Cracovia’s (a Kraków-based football team’s) hooligan groups, Poland was still undergoing system-wide transformation.
-It was a time of outlawry on the rise in local estates and of the growth of influential hooligan groups.
+At the turn of the 1990s, when Dudek was a member of Cracovia’s (a Kraków-based football team’s) hooligan group, Poland was still undergoing system-wide transformation.
+It was a time of rising criminality on local estates and of the growth of influential groups of hooligans.
 Their clashes with each other and with the police, associated with the system of control and power, escalated.
-The conflict between football fans dwelling in respective estates, and even singular apartment blocks, ties into the problem of appropriating and hijacking the public space by these groups.
+The conflict between football fans dwelling in respective estates, and even singular apartment blocks, ties into the problem of these groups appropriating and hijacking the public space.

-Other performances conducted in Belgium and England – Wild (2013), Saved by an Unseen Crack (2015), We Stumbled as we Clambered (2015) – are also, in equal measure to Head in the Sand, an attempt to take a new view at the phenomenon of the stadium hooligans and the aesthetisation of violence.
+Other performances conducted in Belgium and England – Wild (2013), Saved by an Unseen Crack (2015), and We Stumbled as We Clambered (2015) – are also, in equal measure to Head in the Sand, an attempt to take a new view at the phenomenon of football hooligans and the aesthetisation of violence.
 Dudek once again reconstructs his own memories in the gallery space and collides them with the practice of performance art.

 The remnants of Marcin Dudek’s performances are items which were not created by the artist (the so-called ready-mades), but were transformed into art objects during his performances and left in the gallery space.
 Such objects are primarily items connected to a hooligan’s life: parts of the stadium’s architecture, a stone from a railway, an orange military jacket or a knife.
 Dudek consciously deconstructs these primitive ‘ready-mades’ into objects he calls ‘anti-ready-mades’.
 These ‘anti-ready-mades’, due to a transformation occurring during a performance, become a negation of its original form.
 Due to the realisation of an artistic action they create intrinsic installations in the gallery without the need for the curator’s concept.
 Moved into the gallery space, they become a part of a new structure, the exhibition, and its arrangement often depends on how the given performance will end.

-One of the objects most used by Dudek is a military jacket turned inside-out, revealing the colour orange.
+One of the objects most used by Dudek is a military jacket turned inside-out, revealing the orange inner lining.
 In the 1990s, this jacket was very popular among football fans.
-Today, in Eastern Europe, orange functions as a token of opposing the power and establishment.
+Today, in Eastern Europe, orange functions as a token of opposing those in power and the establishment.
 At the turn of the 1980s in Poland, it was also a symbol of Orange Alternative’s anti-communist happenings, and at the beginning of the 21st century – of the political revolution in Ukraine.
 Orange is also a colour symbolising aggression – a form of a visible manifestation, contrasting with grey.

 During many years, Dudek also amassed an archive of photographs published in underground zines and on internet forums.
 They form the Too Close For Comfort series, which also shows photo snippets from police archives, showing the artist as a member of the events of the time.
 The documents confirm the authenticity of his adolescent actions, which today is a matter of artistic interventions connected to the aesthetisation of violence.

 In his large-format collages Dudek undertakes the issues of the architecture of the spectacle, working on reconstructing specific events, in which the very buildings and sport events determine the crowd’s behaviour.
-The stadium is the society’s true Theatrum Mundi, a place which is almost always at the centre of a large-city community (for example the Roman Coliseum, London’s Wembley and Warsaw’s National Stadium), where hooligan riots interweave with the colourful setting’s choreography’s beauty.
+The stadium is the society’s true Theatrum Mundi, a place which is almost always at the centre of a large-city community (for example the Roman Colliseum, London’s Wembley, and Warsaw’s National Stadium), where hooligan riots interweave with the colourful setting’s choreographic beauty.

 Dudek analyses the crowd’s psychology by using the language of visual abstraction.
 The attentiveness to detail is supposed to identify the anonymous mass, giving in to uncontrollable emotions.
-The collages cut with a knife aestheticise anarchy and violence and recapture the state of aggression under the form of a multi-image.
+The collages cut with a knife aestheticise anarchy and violence and recapture the state of aggression under the form of a multiple image.
 They are mostly black and white and resemble an x-ray photograph of a crowd.
-They become an anatomical study and examine the essence of chosen events, for example the aggression of a crowd storming building constructions or planned riots in the city and stadium space.
-In his works, Dudek introduces the structure of specific buildings, such as Heysel and Hillsborough, which went down in 20th century’s history not thanks to sports, but due to tragic events.
-They were the scene for the moment in which the audience became the spectacle’s main actor.
+They become an anatomical study and examine the essence of chosen events, for example, the aggression of a crowd storming a construction site or planned riots in the city and stadium area.
+In his works, Dudek introduces the structure of specific buildings, such as Heysel and Hillsborough, which went down in 20th-century history not thanks to sports but due to tragic events.
+They were the scene for the moment in which the audience became the play’s main actor.
 A skeleton looming over the events presented in the Heysel work, foreshadowing the incoming death, is there for a reason.
-The second work, picturing Hillsborough, presents the multi-layerness of the 1989’s Sheffield events, where, due to an overfilled stadium, the crowd was crushed.
+The second work, picturing Hillsborough, presents the multilayeredness of the 1989 events in Sheffield, where, due to an overcrowded stadium, the crowd was crushed.
 Furthermore, it also visualises the crushed crowd’s dramatic screams, which is why it also works on senses other than sight.